Mumbai Münster Institute of Advanced Studies (MMIAS)

 MMIAS organises research student oriented workshops in the areas listed above.

-MMIAS shall be organising international interdisciplinary conferences towards the last quarter of 2022 and the first quarter of 2023.
-Tentatively the ideas of the conferences revolve around:
+MMIAS shall be organising international interdisciplinary conferences.
+The themes of the conferences revolve around:

 - The Indian Ocean as a Memory Space